Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 * In data parallelism case, the information need to synced is **gradient** in backpropagation.
 Thus, we need to make sure the synchronization's speed in different nodes is faster than the calculation's speed in side nodes.
 For example, the **Convolution Layer** has fewer parameters, but it need large scale of calculation.
 It is suitable for data parallelism.

-* In model parallelism, we can send the complete model in logical to **each device**, which can deal with the oversize model problem.
+* In model parallelism, we can send the complete model in logical to **each device**, which can be dealt with the oversize model problem.
 Thus it is suitable for the neural network with massive parameters (like fully connected layer) to use model parallelism.

 In fact, we can use **hybrid parallelism**, it means OneFlow uses different parallelism in different parts of training process.
 For example, at the beginning of the neural network, which have few parameters and need large calculation.
 We better use data parallelism.
 But the layer like fully connected layer which have many parameters, we should use model parallelism.
 The following figure is the demonstration for the neural network in begin of the article which use **hybrid parallelism**.

 ![混合并行](imgs/para_consistent_mixed.png)

 Currently, other popular frameworks either do not support mixed parallelism or require deep customization.
-But in OneFlow, the hybrid parallelism distributed training can be configured through simple settings, and the distributed system can also be deeply optimized with the ultra-high degree of freedom "network relay" parallel mode.
+But in OneFlow, the hybrid parallelism distributed training can be configured through simple settings, and the distributed system can also be deeply optimized with the ultra-high degree of freedom pipelining mode.

 ## Hybrid parallelism example: